tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 ### D. Run the app and click the search button

-You should see the JSON we downloaded in the console:
+- You should see the JSON we downloaded in the console:

 ![Web Page](_images/gif-finder-11.jpg)

 ## VIII. <a id="section8">Formatting the results for the user

-Now we just need to take the results, loop through them, and create some HTML.
+- Now we just need to take the results, loop through them, and create some HTML.
 Here's the code you need to add to `dataLoaded()`:

 ![Web Page](_images/gif-finder-12.jpg)

-Go ahead and run the code, the app should pretty much look like the second screenshot at the top of this page.
+- Go ahead and run the code and test the app by performing a search.
+It should pretty much look like the second screenshot at the top of this page.